Zalewa/PikPikMeter/SOURCE.md

 * Another IDE that you're stuck with.
 Between Eclipse for Java and Emacs for everything else, that's 3 IDEs whose keyboard shortcuts you need to learn and memorize.
+* Horrendous XML doc-comments format that is garbage to read in plain-text and also doesn't integrate very well with Visual Studio's tooltip and IntelliSense systems.

 The initial, fully-working version of the program, sans bugs, was done in less than 24 hours, and even that is a bit too